YunoHost/package_check/README.md

 sudo ln -s /snap/bin/lxd /usr/local/bin/lxd
 ```

+NB. : you should **make sure that your user is in the `lxd` group** so that it's
+able to run `lxc` commands without sudo...
+You can check this with the command
+`groups` where you should see `lxd`.
+Otherwise, add your user to this group
+(don't forget that you may need to reload your entire graphical session for this
+to propagate (sigh))

 Then you shall initialize LXD which will ask you a bunch of question.
 Usually
 answering the default (just pressing enter) to all questions is fine.